svbeemen/Eve/README.md

-# Eve
-Project voor minor programmeren.

 Eve
 ===

-*An app to help women keep track of their cycle.
-Eve had the intention to be used in a contraceptive manner.*
+**An app to help women keep track of their cycle.
+Eve has the intention to be used in a contraceptive manner.**

-In a day and age were health and quality of food are becoming more and more important it isn't surprising that women are thinking twice about hormonal anti-contraceptives.
+In a day and age were health and quality of food are becoming more and more important it isn't surprising that women are thinking twice about hormonal contraceptives.
 In the western world most girls start tacking the pill around age 16.
 By the time they are 25 they have been pumping extra hormones in their body for almost 10 years.
 Many women are looking for more natural and traditional forms of family planning such as the calendar-based method.
 The calendar-based method is already a widely used method for women trying to have a baby and their are plenty of apps to help these women keep track of their cycle and ovulation.
-These apps are however focused on seeking women to get pregnant and not women trying to prevent this.
+These apps are however focused on women seeking to get pregnant and not women trying to prevent this.
 Despite this many women looking to prevent pregnancy are using these apps because their isn’t anything out there that caters to their specific needs.
 Eve will have a clean-cut interface, no frills,